deepakjowel95/keywordspotting_Nanosense33ble/README.md

   # Software and IDE specificaton
   • Arduino IDE

-  • Libraries required to work with Arduino Nano 33 BLE to be installe:-
+  • Libraries required to work with Arduino Nano 33 BLE to be installed:-

     • ArduinoBLE

     • Arduino_APDS9960

     • Arduino_LSM9DS1

     • Arduino_ TensorFlowlite